 We are grateful our venue host Adroll will be providing food and drinks for this event.

-Please wait for a ti.to registration link to register.
+Please register using this link https://ti.to/sf-python/ProjectNightAtAdroll to register.
 Those without a ti.to registration will be asked to register onsite.

 Who should attend?

 • New to Python and want to work with other Pythonistas